 We shall study and write with a humble spirit.
 (Ruckman, Peter.
 The Book of Exodus.
 1976, p.
 X of Preface.)

 Did Ruckman fulfill his promise?
+Are Ruckmanites who speak up for him correct?
 We will allow Ruckman to speak for himself in his own writings to demonstrate what led us to our conclusion.

 Ruckman repeatedly claims to have come up with many new teachings in the Bible

 The following quotes reveal that Ruckman is not subtle at all about his claim to have found many new teachings in the Bible:

 In those books [Ruckman’s commentaries] will be found (at a minimum) 500 Bible revelations that cannot be found in any commentary written by anyone since the completion of the New Testament.
 (Bible Believers' Bulletin Mar.
 2005, p.
 5)

 What we have done, by the grace of God, is extract about one hundred “new teachings” from the old Book, by comparing the AV with the AV, and by side stepping Greek and Hebrew manuscripts and Greek and Hebrew scholars.
 (Ruckman, Peter.
 The Alexandrian Cult.
 Part Eight, 1981, p.
 28)